turingschool/mod-0-project-fe/section4/README.md

 - [ ] Study/Project work time (usually about 25 hours/week outside of class time)
 - [ ] Personal, Health + Wellness

+>Before you make your calendar - stop and think about how you are going to feel on Firday at 6pm.
+Are you really going to work all Friday evening? -> _Be realistic!_

 When you are finished, add screenshots of your calendar so we can provide feedback if needed!

 - `Add Week 1 Screenshot Here`
 - `Add Week 2 Screenshot Here`
 - `Add Week 3 Screenshot Here`

+## Letter to Instructors

+Your instructors are essential facilitators of your learning and journey into software development.
+They are a group of passionate folks with diverse backgrounds who will all work to get to know each student, and support them through each Module.

+Create a new Gist.
+In it, write a letter introducing yourself to your future instructors (this isn’t just an exercise; they will _actually_ read these and use what they learn about you to start conversations, get to know you, and support you!
+Although, this is a great opportunity to reflect on these questions for your own benefit, as well).

+- Introduce yourself and share your “why” for taking this step to change your career.
+- What are your strengths?
+What commitments can you make as far as what/how you will contribute to the cohort and classroom?
+- What do your instructors need to know about you (consider including your workoing styles, your values, how you like to receive feedback, anything else)?
+- What did you learn about yourself, as a person and a student, during Mod 0?

+Make sure to include your full name and pronouns.

+- `Add Link to Gist that contains your letter - here`

 ## Mentorship Prep